Conveniently located to serve Houston & Sugar Land

 It is also important during the blepharoplasty recovery period to protect your eyes from the sun, particularly your surgical scars, to prevent your scars from darkening.

 Most blepharoplasty patients return to work within five days with makeup, resume wearing contact lenses within 1-2 weeks, and back to normal physical activities within 2-3 weeks.
 In about 1-2 months, your final results will be visible, and your rejuvenated eye area will allow you to appear more refreshed and awake.

 Am I a good candidate for eyelid surgery?Ideal candidates for eyelid surgery are individuals in good physical and mental health with realistic expectations.
+Candidates must not smoke or have any serious eye conditions.
 The average patient is 35 years of age or older, however, if you are genetically prone to excess skin around the eyes, you may opt for surgery at a younger age.

 What can I expect during the recovery process?After surgery, you should expect some discomfort around the eye area.
 Bruising and swelling may last for one to two weeks.
 Additionally you may experience tenderness that may require pain medication prescribed by your surgeon.
 Blurry vision as well as watery or very dry eyes may also occur for the first few days post-surgery.

 When will my stitches be removed?Stitches are typically removed three to five days following surgery.
 The removal process may cause slight discomfort.

 What are the possible complications from eyelid surgery?As with any surgery, eyelid surgery does present a degree of risk.
 Fortunately, significant complications are rare and most patients are very satisfied with the procedure.
 Complications with eyelid surgery can include bleeding, infection, dry eyes, abnormal discoloration of the eyelids, asymmetry, or trouble closing or keeping the eyes closed.